adamdavies1915/adamdavies1915.github.io/aboutme.md

 ### Outside of Work

 When not coding, you'll find me cycling around New Orleans, kayaking the bayous, or running distance.
 I've spent three years working remotely while traveling throughout Europe.
+You'll usually find me abroad during the summer avoiding the hot New Orleans summers.

 ### Education